The Dutch Health care system | Undutchables

 The health insurers themselves determine the reimbursement and premium of the supplementary insurance.
 The government does not regulate this and only determines what is included in the basic insurance.

-Basic health care system in the Netherlands
+Basic healthcare system in the Netherlands

 Everyone who lives or works in the Netherlands is entitled to care from the basic package.
-In the Netherlands there are four system laws, which form the basis of the Dutch health care system:
+In the Netherlands there are four system laws, which form the basis of the Dutch healthcare system:

 The Health Insurance Act

-The Healthcare Insurance Act guarantees every Dutch person a broad basic package of healthcare.
+The Health Insurance Act guarantees every Dutch person a broad basic package of healthcare.
 This also includes reimbursement.
 If you are older than 18, you are obliged to take out basic insurance that covers standard care, such as a visit to the GP.

 The Long-Term Care Act